Rare Gilt and Patinated Bronze “Noble Savage” Clock

 The round enamel dial indicates the Roman numeral hours and the Arabic fifteen-minute intervals, by means of two Breguet-type hands in blued steel.
 It is housed in a finely chased case of gilt bronze that represents a bundle of sugar canes that is tied with a cord.
 It is supported on the head of a fine female figure with enamel eyes, who is wearing a loincloth and a feather headdress.
 Around her neck is slung a bark cradle that holds a newborn baby.
 The figure stands upon an oval terrace supported by a stepped base, which is adorned with an applied reed and shell motif.
 The base is raised upon four toupie feet.

-Discover our entire collection of rare clocks online or at the gallery.
+Discover our entire collection of rare clocks and antique mantel clocks for sale online or at the gallery.

 The black man as “noble savage” was not widely used as a decorative theme in French and European horology until the late 18th century.
 The first “au nègre “ or “au sauvage” clocks began to appear in the final décades of the 18th century and the early years of the 19th century.
 They reflect a philosophical movement that is expressed in such literary and historical works as Paul et Virginie by Bernardin de Saint-Pierre (published in 1787, it spoke of innocence), Atala by Chateaubriand (based on the Christian ideal), and Daniel Defoe’s masterpiece Robinson Crusoe (published in 1719).